Policy Name: Sexual Violence Prevention and Response

 appropriate action in these cases).

 Criminal Complaints.
-To file a criminal complaint with the Department of Campus Safety & Security and/or with local law enforcement: 315-498-2311.
+To file a criminal complaint with Campus Safety and Security and/or with local law enforcement: 315-498-2311.
 To file a criminal complaint directly with the Onondaga County Sheriff’s Office: 315-

 435-3092.
 To report a sexual assault on a New York college campus with the NYS State Police: 1-844-845-7269.